 What are they and where/ how do you procure these?

 a- Food/ Grocery- there is a local market for quick needs like fresh vegetables, fish and fruits, sometimes meat.
-In San Jose one hour away is the regular wet market where you’ll find just about all you need, except juicy beef steaks of course.
+A wet market in Sablayan, 45 minutes drive satisfies my needs.
+In San Jose one hour away is a bigger wet market where you’ll find just about all you need, except juicy beef steaks of course.
 For USDA steaks you go to Manila.

 b- Electricity- per kilowatt it is more expensive in the Philippines.

-c- House Lease or Rent- lease the real estate from me, then we build you your house.
+c- House Lease or Rent long term- lease the real estate from me, then we build you your house.
 Your own design, you decide how big or small you want, then lease per year.
 This process circumvents the 40% to 60% split Philippine law requirement which states that you as a foreigner can own only 40% of an interest, whether business or individual/ personal.

-e- Internet- you can avail your own pre-paid use through a domestic carrier.
+e- Internet- you can avail your own pre-paid use of pocket WiFi through a domestic carrier- Globe for Mindoro.

 f- transportation- you will need a car or a bike for easier movement.
 Recommended is a pick-up or SUV for high wheel clearance.
 Or take the public transport system.
 It will take you half a day to run an errand in San Jose, the nearest town. g- cooking gas or fuel- LPGs are readily available in retail outlets all over.
 Just like your standard barbecue tanks in the US.
 It cost about P900.00 pesos per tank.
 Or save more with the use of charcoal briquets made from branches of discarded trees.
 The Native will be happy to trade these with you.
 These are cheaper and fun to cook with.

 7.)
 Medical Concerns- what are your medical issues?
 Where do you go when you need medical attention?